European Storm Forecast Experiment

 The European Storm Forecast Experiment, known as ESTOFEX, is an initiative of a team of European meteorologists, and students in meteorology founded in 2002.
 It serves as a platform for exchange of knowledge about forecasting severe convective storms in Europe and elsewhere.
 It is a voluntary organisation and is currently unfunded.
 It aims to raise awareness and provide real-time education about severe weather forecasting.
-ESTOFEX issues storm warnings on a daily basis.
+ESTOFEX issues storm warnings on a semi-daily basis.
 It also collects reports from the general public about severe convective weather incidents in order to validate its forecasts.
 Reports should be submitted to the European Severe Weather Database (ESWD).

 ESTOFEX forecasts are published under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 license.

 Its definitions of severe convective weather phenomena are one or several of the following :